 Timer Memory Leaks

-Timer-based memory leaks are among the most common and dangerous types of memory leaks in JavaScript/Node.js applications.
-They occur when timers (setInterval
+Timer-based memory leaks are among the most common and dangerous types of memory leaks across programming languages.
+They occur when timers, periodic tasks, or scheduled operations are not properly managed, causing continuous memory allocation and preventing garbage collection.

 What are Timer Memory Leaks?